Vaithishwaran/RAG_project/README.md

 What is Vaithi's age?

-Similarity Search:
+8)Similarity Search:

 The user's question is converted into an embedding and compared with the stored document embeddings.
 Document Retrieval:

 FAISS retrieves the most relevant document chunks related to the user's question.

-Context Creation:
+9)Context Creation:

 The retrieved document chunks are combined to create the context that will be provided to the language model.

-Prompt Generation:
+10)Prompt Generation:

 A prompt is created containing the retrieved context and the user's question.